-Alongside microphone, the other most important piece of audio equipment responsible for the quality of recorded sound is an audio interface.
+Alongside the microphone, the other most important piece of audio equipment responsible for the quality of recorded sound is an audio interface.
 Our recommended audio interface for XLR microphones is Focusrite Scarlett 2i2 (2nd Gen).

 If you want to learn more about audio interfaces visit our article: Best Audio Interface for Podcasting – Detailed Guide & Buyers Recommendation.

 All microphones capture sound the same way.
 The main difference between them is in the way they send a signal to the computer.
-The most important distinction from podcasting perspective is the type of connection microphone uses:
+The most important distinction from a podcasting perspective is the type of connection the microphone uses:

 - Digital USB microphones feature their own audio interface – USB microphones have built-in processing hardware and drivers that digitizes the signal before recording it on a computer.
 The digital connection of USB microphones does not improve sound quality.